 - A completed 'Referral and consent form for Language Classes'.
-This includes a parental consent section and a Social, Emotional and Behavioural Rating Scale to be completed by the child's parents with the assistance of the SLT. - An up-to-date psychology report (i.e. dated anytime from 1st March 2021) which includes the results of a comprehensive assessment of intellectual ability, including non-verbal index/factor scores, and all subtest results. - A school report which provides information on the impact of the child's language disorder on his/her educational progress and social/emotional development.
+This includes a parental consent section and a Social, Emotional and Behavioural Rating Scale to be completed by the child's parents with the assistance of the SLT. - An up-to-date psychology report (within 3 years of the closing date of 1st March) which includes the results of a comprehensive assessment of intellectual ability, including non-verbal index/factor scores, and all subtest results. - A school report which provides information on the impact of the child's language disorder on his/her educational progress and social/emotional development.
 A specific report form for primary school children is provided and should be used.
 Please refer to the instructions on the top of the form prior to completion.
-A Social, Emotional and Behavioural Rating scale for teachers to complete is included in the primary school report form. - An up-to-date speech and language therapy report (written within three months of the closing date of 1st March (i.e., dated anytime from 1st December) confirming a diagnosis of

-Developmental Language Disorder (DLD).
-The Speech and Language Therapy report must specifically recommend referral to/placement in the Language Class for the child being referred as per the NCSE and HSE Guidance Document for Health Professional Reports with Recommendations on School Placement and Special Education Needs (2019).
+A Social, Emotional and Behavioural Rating scale for teachers to complete is included in the primary school report form. - An up-to-date speech and language therapy report (written within three months of the closing date of 1st March (i.e., dated anytime from 1st December) confirming a diagnosis of Developmental Language Disorder (DLD).
+The Speech and Language Therapy report must PETNS_DLD_Enrolment_Policy_1.8_October 2024 9 specifically recommend referral to/placement in the Language Class for the child being referred as per the NCSE and HSE Guidance Document for Health Professional Reports with Recommendations on School Placement and Special Education Needs (2019).